emartech/librato-api/README.md

 Apart from functions which model single API calls, the tool can take a local directory containing json or js files in a certain structure and apply the contained metrics and spaces to a Librato account with the "update-from-dir" command.
-The repository contains an example directory "example-config".
+The repository contains an example directory "example-config" which demonstrates all features.

-There's even some templating support to create serieses of similar metrics.
+There is some templating support to create serieses of similar metrics.
 The "show-config-dir" command can be used to debug templating easily.